BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 207 ---

-17.1.2015 EN Official Journal of the European Union L 12/207

 (iv) for each related undertaking included in the scope of the internal model for the calculation of the consolidated group Solvency Capital Requirement, a justification of the reasons why the internal model covers a related